 Embody more Ease, Clarity, and Confidence.

 Somatic therapy supports the discovery and strengthening of internal resources.
-In doing so, it increases our capacity to be gently present with and resolve accumulative stress patterns from past traumas, one gradual and deep step at a time.
+In doing so, we increase our capacity to be gently present with accumulative stress patterns, and heal from past traumas—-one gradual step at a time.

 As a licensed Psychotherapist and Somatic Experiencing practitioner I relate genuinely rather than trying to analyze or diagnose.
 I move at your pace, checking in often to be sure we are on the right track, offering reflection and suggestions to include the experiential awareness of your body’s wisdom in the healing journey.